Welcome to Calvary Episcopal Church

 At Calvary, members of the congregation typically dress in "business casual" attire, although we stress that it is not required to do so.
-Some wear jeans and tennis shoes, but some are more formally attired.
+Some wear jeans and tennis shoes.
 Please consider yourself welcome no matter what you wear.

 Q: How do I follow along in the service?

 When you enter, an usher or greeter will welcome you to Calvary and hand you a bulletin with the order of the service.
 All prayers and congregational hymns are printed for your ease of reading.
 The Episcopal Church and Calvary uses the 1979 Book of Common Prayer for all its services.
 If you prefer, you may use the Book of Common Prayer and the Hymnal 1982 which are found in the pews.
 You can also watch our Facebook Live stream every Sunday by visiting Calvary's Facebook page.

 Q: May I take Communion?